Shopify/themekit/nanoc/content/docs/index.md

 A configuration can contain a number of things on top of what can be added by invoking `theme configure`.

-- `theme_id`: The ID of the theme to upload changes to. **Beware** that if this is blank all changes will be uploaded to your user visible theme.
+- `theme_id`: The ID of the theme to upload changes to. **Note** Unlike previous versions of Theme Kit, leaving `theme_id` blank will no longer default to pointing to your live, production theme.
+To opt into that behavior, set `theme_id` to a value of `"live"`
 - `password`: API credentials to update and manipulate themes on Shopify
 -  `store`: Your `.myshopify.com` domain (i.e. pokeshop.myshopify.com).
 Note that you **do not** need to include `http://` or `https://`
 - `ignore_files`: A list of specific files to ignore (i.e. `config/settings.html`).
 You can also ignore based on patterns (such as all png files), but those patterns will need to be wrapped in double quotes (i.e. `"*.png"`).